ts2017185/hex-color-guessing-game/TESTING.md

 * ### Resolved

     * The timer can take a little bit longer to appears.
-    * the svg images do not show up sometimes.
+    * The svg images do not show up sometimes.

 ## Additional Testing